vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-macos-linux.md

 ### Diagnostics mode

-This is used to collected etensive set of machine information, such as memory, disk, MDATP logs, etc.
+Diagnostics mode is used to collected extensive set of machine information, such as memory, disk, MDATP logs, etc.
-These set of files give us primary set of information required to debug any issue related to MDE.
+This set of files give us primary set of information required to debug any issue related to MDE.

 The options supported are as follows: